heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 mkdir demo
 ```

 Create `demo/tick.sapl`.
-This policy uses the built in time PIP to grant access only when the current second is divisible by 5:
+This policy uses the built-in time PIP to grant access only when the current second is divisible by 5:

 ```
 policy "tick"